jsltran3/phase-3-sinatra-react-project-chirper/README.md

 3. You can like or nay the message by clicking on the yay/nay button
 4. Clicking on the "X" will delete the message

-To run:
+# Installation Instructions
-1. run bundle install
+1. Run: bundle install
+2. Run: bbundle exec rake db:migrate
-2. run rake server to start
+3. Run: bundle exec rake server

 Link to backend:
 https://github.com/jsltran3/phase-3-sinatra-react-project-chirper